sandialabs/Spitfire/readme.md

 We also highly recommend installing `jupyter` and `dash`.

 ### C++ Dependencies
-Spitfire requires a C++11-compliant compiler and the BLAS/LAPACK libraries, which are commonly available on many systems.
+Spitfire requires a C++11-compliant compiler and the BLAS/LAPACK libraries, which are commonly available on many systems and entirely conda-based toolchains can provide these.
+Often simply installing NumPy, as already required, is sufficient.

 ### Prerequisite installation using Conda
 Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface.